Eligibility

 Preference will be given to proposals on innovative, interesting, important issues of ethical complexity in health care and health policy and the importance of preparing current and future clinicians to address these issues.

-We are particularly interested in exploring the following, though proposals need not be limited to these topics: Health care entrepreneurship, what does it mean to prognosticate well?, roles of clinicians in autopsy forensics for state or municipal custody deaths, roles of clinicians (eg, pathologists) in prosecuting carceral and police-custody violence, death science ambiguity, forensic autopsy privatization, allopathic and occidental clinical acupuncture training and practice, expanding Genetic Information Nondiscrimination Act (GINA), music and soundscape in health care environments, roles of health care in green space preservation, public sanitation as critical health care infrastructure, roles of health care in addressing the endemicity of violence in the US, politicization of Certificate of Need procedures, how should excess death be defined, unionization and collective action in health care, roles of clinicians in insurance claim payment rejection appeals and reviews, roles of clinicians in drug formulary development, moving clinical trial subjects from war zones to preserve research agendas and protocols, double standards in self-diagnostic expectations from both clinicians and patients, usefulness of cash transfer programs addressing structural determinants of health, roles of clinical interpreters, revisiting human trafficking, and ethics implications of courtroom and forensic sketch representations of persons’ illnesses and injuries.
+We are particularly interested in exploring the following, though proposals need not be limited to these topics: What does it mean to prognosticate well?, Should health ‘care’ be relabeled as health ‘services’?, If good health systems performance is not achievable in an underregulated for-profit health sector, what should systemic reform look like?, agentic AI in health care, roles of clinicians in prosecuting carceral and police-custody violence, forensic autopsy privatization, allopathic clinical acupuncture training and practice, direct to consumer advertising, roles of health care in green space preservation, public sanitation as critical health care infrastructure, roles of health care in addressing the endemicity of violence in the US, how should excess death be defined, roles of clinicians in insurance claim payment rejection appeals and reviews, moving clinical trial subjects from war zones to preserve research agendas and protocols, personal responsibility in health, double standards in self-diagnostic expectations from both clinicians and patients, usefulness of cash transfer programs addressing structural determinants of health, involuntary or mandated psychiatric treatment, roles of clinical interpreters, clinicians’ roles in acting as intermediaries providing expert opinions to health care organizations or other commercial interests, and revisiting clinicians’ obligations in response to human trafficking.

 Upon successful completion of all duties, Editorial Fellows receive a stipend of $3,000 (or split with co-Fellow).